Machine-Learned Potentials for Solvation Modeling: Taxonomy, Techniques and Performances

 Several studies have proposed taxonomies for MLPs based on descriptors, symmetry constraints, and physical priors~\cite{ocampo2024adaptive,thiemann2024introduction,yang2025efficient,reiser2022graph,duval2023hitchhiker,wang2023graph,behler2021four,omranpour2025machine,yang2024machine,kocer2022neural,wang2024machine}.
 To provide a unified perspective on this landscape, we present in Fig.~\ref{fig:taxonomy} a formal taxonomy organized along two orthogonal axes: \begin{itemize} \item the \emph{modeling paradigm}, which defines what quantities are learned and how they are predicted, \item the \emph{architectural class}, which reflects the inductive biases and representational design of the model. \end{itemize}

-This classification distinguishes scalar-only models, conservative energy–force models, gradient-domain force-only models, and vector-only models that bypass energy learning from one another.
+This classification distinguishes scalar-only models, conservative energy–force models, gradient-domain force-only models, and vector-only models, all of which bypass energy learning from one another.
 Simultaneously, it groups models by architectural aspects, such as descriptor-based \gls*{nn}s, graph message-passing networks, kernel methods, and linear models.
 Organizing models along these conceptual axes clarifies how their design choices impact physical consistency, transferability, and suitability for solvation modeling.

 Although Figure~\ref{fig:taxonomy} presents a logically grounded classification, a different taxonomy is adopted in the review to better align with the historical development of models, architectural similarity, training strategies, and pedagogical clarity.